 The polyester resin I used is grey but with two or three coats of paint the repaired area soon blended in with the rest of the seat.

 Yes the seats are teak and I used Sadolin paint.
 Some people leave teak to go grey and others oil it.
 Well if left to nature green stuff grows on it and it splits and deteriorates.
-After a couple of years the oil has gone and it takes paint.
+After a couple of years outside the natural oil has gone and it takes paint.
 I have used Teak coloured Sadolin for years but now I have changed to Mahogany to match my windows.

 Repairing Rotten Garden Seat Legs One Seat At A Time